mecanicascience/PhysicsSimulationEngine/README.md

 Then, fork the project into your own GitHub account, clone the repository using `git clone https://github.com/mecanicascience/PhysicsSimulationEngine.git`, and open a terminal window inside the `PhysicsSimulationEngine` cloned folder.
 Once done, run `npm install` and wait for the installation to finish.

 You then have two commands that you can run inside the folder `PhysicsSimulationEngine` :
- - `npm run watch` : creates a local server accessible on `localhost:8080`, which automatically restarts and compiles when modifications of the engine are made.
+ - `npm run watch` : creates a local server accessible on `localhost:8080`, which automatically restarts and compiles when modifications on the engine are made.
 The runned files are located into the `dev/` folder.
  - `npm run build` : compiles the new pSEngine code inside the `build/` folder.

 Once your are done modifying the engine, to commit your changes to GitHub, run: